matei-tm/vscode-f-orm-m8/README.md

 ## Introduction

 This VS Code extension scaffolds a Flutter project, adding [f-orm-m8](https://github.com/matei-tm/f-orm-m8) dependencies and framework.
-The current framework integrates [sqlite-m8-generator](https://github.com/matei-tm/f-orm-m8-sqlite) engine and is dedicated for SQLite data repository.
+The current framework integrates [f-orm-m8-sqlite](https://github.com/matei-tm/f-orm-m8-sqlite) generator engine and is dedicated for SQLite data repository.
 In the future, we plan to extend the generator engines to other data repository types.

 ## Features

-- Check if the projects is a Flutter one, and add the required dependencies to pubspec.yaml
+- Check if the project is a Flutter one, and add the required dependencies to pubspec.yaml
 - Generates the [f-orm-m8](https://github.com/matei-tm/f-orm-m8) framework folder structure
 - Entering the model name, the user have the possibility to generate templated starter models implementing:
   *  DbEntity